rebelstackio/pgfilter/README.md

 CLI to filter or transform data during the restoration process for Postgres databases.
 Allowing you to generate an anonymized and filtered version of your database based on a JSON configuration file, protecting your sensitive data, and making a skinny version of your database for third-party resources involved in your development/QA process.

-The whole process happens in one stream process and it follows these steps:
+The whole process happens in one stream process, and it follows these steps:

-1) Parse the incoming data coming from a backup file ( or stdin).
+1) Parse the incoming data coming from a backup file (or stdin).
 2) Analyze line patterns.
 Plain text backups contains `COPY` statements with tabs(`\t`) as separator.
-3) Match tables and columns name againts a configuration file(`--pgfilter-file`).
+3) Match tables and columns name against a configuration file(`--pgfilter-file`).
 4) Apply the respective [filtering/transformation functions](./docs/Functions.md).
-5) Return the transformed data ( or filter ) to the stream.
+5) Return the transformed data (or filter) to the stream.
 6) Restore the database with transformed data.

 ## Installation